Item added to cart

 Integrative Nutrition

-Let’s look at some of the reasons this super healthy veggie of the sea is becoming so popular.
+Let’s look at some of the reasons why this super healthy veggie of the sea is becoming so popular.

-Seaweed Health Benefits
+The Health Benefits of Seaweed

-2. According to a study published by the National Institute of Health, ingesting seaweed can help reverse metabolic syndrome even in those individuals where symptoms are already present.
+2. According to a study published by the National Institute of Health, ingesting seaweed can help reverse metabolic syndrome, even in those individuals where symptoms are already present.

 3. Regular consumption of seaweed has shown to regulate hormones such as estrogen and estradiol.
 This can help reduce symptoms of PMS and incidences of hormonally-based disorders and cancers.

-2. Seaweed is also a natural source of iodine which is essential for proper thyroid function.
+2. Seaweed is also a natural source of iodine, which is essential for proper thyroid function.
 As people have been moving away from processed iodized salt in favor of Himalayan sea salt, incorporating additional sources of iodine has become even more important.

-3. As a great source of antioxidants, seaweed can help prevent inflammation and reduce the severity of asthma, depression, arthritis and obesity.
+3. As a great source of antioxidants, seaweed can help prevent inflammation and reduce the severity of asthma, depression, arthritis, and obesity.

 4. All algae absorb the minerals in the waters they’re grown in, so seaweed grown in mineral-rich waters will also contain those minerals.
 These could include calcium, selenium, copper, potassium, and zinc.